ISO 9001 vs MAS TRM

 What It Is

-MAS Technology Risk Management (TRM) Guidelines (revised January 2021) are supervisory guidelines issued by the Monetary Authority of Singapore for financial institutions.
+MAS Technology Risk Management (TRM) Guidelines are supervisory guidelines issued by the Monetary Authority of Singapore for financial institutions.
 They provide principles-based guidance on managing technology and cyber risks, emphasizing proportional implementation based on risk profile, complexity, and criticality to ensure confidentiality, integrity, and availability (CIA) of systems and data.

 Key Components